- Renewed for seasons 2 and 3 by Amazon

 Invincible season 2 cast

-No casting confirmations have been made for Invincible season 2, but we’d expect season 1’s main players to return:
+No casting confirmations have been made, but we’d expect season 1’s main players to return:

 - Steven Yeun as Mark Grayson/Invincible

 - Sandra Oh as Debbie Grayson

 - Gillian Jacobs as Samantha Eve Wilkins/Atom Eve

 - Walton Goggins as Cecil Stedman

 - Ross Marquand as Rudy Conners, Kursk and Bi-Plane

 - Mark Hamill as Art Rosenbaum

 - Khary Payton as Markus Grimshaw/Black Samson